 - Beginners workshops

-two to three times every semester
+four to five times every semester

 - Continuing courses on up to 5 different levels